ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/1900-01-01-test-markup-syntax-highlighting.md

 ---
 title: "Test Markup Syntax Highlighting"
-excerpt: "Test post displaying the various ways of highlighting code in Markdown."
+excerpt: "Test post displaying the various ways of highlighting and formatting code in Markdown to see how my site renders."
 # date: 2018-10-18 14:45:34 -0700
 # last_modified_at: 2018-01-03T09:45:06-05:00
 # GS: use `date` from the command-line!
 This works!
 See the site map at